 “Are you mocking me?”

 Ragna gasped for air, tried to form words.
-Blood escaped her mouth and sternum, dripping on the machine.
-The cold spread through her.
+Blood escaped her mouth and sternum and dripped on the machine.
+Cold spread through her body.
 Her blood and nerves – every cell of her body stopped its function and froze.

 She fell, and the words “Mission failed” appeared.
 Her surroundings, the woman, and the machine dispersed in blue light.
 A white void room remained.